 Revenue for 2014 decreased by \$4.5 million, or 31%, compared to 2013.
-The decrease was due to a decrease of \$2.8 million in the August 2012 Agreement which was concluded in the third quarter of 2013, \$2.2 million in revenue associated with the Marburg portion of the July 2010 Agreement which expired in July 2014 and \$0.4 million in the June 2010 Agreement.
-These decreases were partially offset by an increase of \$0.9 million in the CMC Agreement and \$0.2 million in the E.U.
-SKIP-NMD Agreement.
+The decrease was due to a decrease of \$2.8 million in the August 2012 DoD contract to evaluate the feasibility of an intramuscular route of administration using our candidate for treatment of the Marburg virus, which was concluded in the third quarter of 2013, \$2.2 million in revenue associated with the Marburg portion of the July 2010 Agreement, which expired in July 2014, and \$0.4 million in the June 2010 DoD contract to advance the development of AVI-7100 as a medical countermeasure against the pandemic H1N1 influenza virus.
+These decreases were partially offset by an increase of \$0.9 million in our collaboration agreement with Carolinas Medical Center and \$0.2 million in our agreement for a collaborative research project partially funded by the E.U.
+Health Innovation.